-Pupils at the school should be aware that the school staff first are all first aid trained (with the exception of any new members of staff who have not received the full training).
+Pupils and parents at the school are made aware that school staff are all first aid trained (with the exception of any new members of staff who have not received the full training).
+This is stated in our policy to new parents.
 Pupils can help the school ensure first aid provision is effectively put into practice by:

 - Reporting any medical emergencies or incidents to a member of staff immediately; - Reporting anything that they feel to be a hazard to health and safety on or near the school premises - Taking care for their own safety and the safety of others.
-Pupils that put themselves, staff, or any other members of the school community or visitors to the school in danger through reckless behaviour may be dealt with under the school's behaviour policy - Make sure that staff members are aware of any of their own health conditions or ailments that may require first aid assistance (for example diabetes, epilepsy).
-This is particularly important in circumstances where pupils will be travelling off the school premises, for example for a sports match or a school trip - Where a pupil has a health condition which requires an individual healthcare plan the pupil will be involved wherever practicable in discussions as to their medical support needs and will be required to act in a way which is compliant with the plan - All pupils are expected to act in a way which demonstrates a positive awareness to the needs of those with medical conditions and be aware of their responsibility for informing a member of staff if a fellow pupil is unwell.
+Pupils that put themselves, staff, or any other members of the school community or visitors to the school in danger through reckless behaviour may be dealt with under the school's behaviour policy - Staff members should make other staff members aware (if they feel comfortable doing so) of their own health conditions or ailments that may require first aid assistance (for example diabetes, epilepsy).
+This is particularly important in circumstances where staff will be travelling off the school premises, for example for a sports match or a school trip - Where a pupil has a health condition which requires an individual healthcare plan the pupil will be involved wherever practicable in discussions as to their medical support needs and will be required to act in a way which is compliant with the plan - All pupils are expected to inform a member of staff if a fellow pupil is unwell.